 Eligible students should be nominated by a faculty member or administrator at their community college to be considered for the scholarship.
-It's a quick, online form that alerts us to their interest and qualifications, and gets the student a fee waiver for the Undergraduate Application for Admission.
-They should then apply through the standard undergraduate online application, using their process and deadlines.
+This quick, online form alerts us to their interest and qualifications, and gets the student a fee waiver for the Undergraduate Application for Admission.
+Students then apply through the standard undergraduate online application, using their process and deadlines.

-We want to see your students!
-Our goal is to participate in as many of your on-campus transfer events as we can, every term.
+We want to see your students.
+Our goal is to participate in as many of your on-campus transfer events as we can, every semester.
 If you have an upcoming event, or would like to arrange a presentation or workshop, please contact us.

 Pless Hall, 82 Washington Square East, 2nd Floor